PatHurley/ChannelStrip/README.md

     Gate, Expander, Compressor, Limiter
  - 8 selectable discrete ratios for each processor

-This project was primarily an opportunity to learn plugin development for future products.
+This project was primarily an opportunity to learn plugin development & DSP coding for future products.
 With that being the case, I still wanted to create a viable plugin that you would feel confident using in a recording session or on a professional mix.
-I also wanted to make it as transparent and low-latency as possible, making it as easy to incorporate into your workflow as possible.
+I also wanted to make it transparent and low-latency, making it as easy to accept into your workflow as possible.
+I may not keep it open-source, but I intend to keep the plugin free (I may monetize the standalone mobile app, as well as sell ads on the distribution website).